 THE MOLECULAR MOTORS AND BIONANO GROUP AT THE DEPARTMENT OF CHEMISTRY AND BIOMEDICAL SCIENCES

 FRAUNHOFER INSTITUTE FOR ELECTRONIC NANO SYSTEMS

 One of the declared goals of this project is to generate and structure a larger interdisciplinary community addressing theoretical and technological aspects and identifying future applications of network-based biocomputation.

-We are excited that we already have three Associated Partners, McGill University, Dept of Bioengineering (Montreal, Canada), Microsoft Research (Cambridge, UK), and Queensland University of Technology, School of Mathematical Sciences (Brisbane, Australia) who have documented their interest in collaborating with this project by sending a Letter of Support.
+We are excited that we already have five Associated Partners, who have documented their interest in collaborating with this project by sending a Letter of Support.
+On the Associated Partner page, they are presenting themselves.
 We hope to enlarge the number of Associate Partners and invite researchers, both from acadamia and industry, working in related fields to cooperate with us.

 We heartily invite researchers from academia and industry who are interested in contributing to the field of network based biocomputation.
 There are many opportunities to join this ambitious research field: You can participate in one of our workshops, submit your ideas to one of our open-innovation Bio4Comp awards (to be announced), start a scientific collaboration or even become an associated partner.
 Click the button below to get in touch with us.